Dec 11, 2019 | Technology & Innovation | Reading Time: 10 minutes

 Airbnb changed the hotel industry game.
 Now there are people who want experience travels as locals, but at the same time, there are till also many people that want some comfort that a hotel can provide.

-It’s undeniable that before the pandemic, there was a boom of home sharing.
-And Airbnb took full advantage of it, growing at fast speed and stealing market share.
+It’s undeniable that before the pandemic, there was a boom of home-sharing.
+And Airbnb took full advantage of it, growing at a fast speed and stealing market share.

 Blending aspects of hotels and vacation rentals, Sonder offers short-term rentals with hotel amenities, like concierge service.
 Sonder leases and renovates apartments in trendy city neighborhoods, and rents them to customers through Airbnb, Expedia, and its own site.